PostHog/ops-platform/README.md

 ### Adding A Route

-To add a new route to your application just add another a new file in the `./src/routes` directory.
+To add a new route to your application just add another new file in the `./src/routes` directory.

 TanStack will automatically generate the content of the route file for you.